| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Data from a survey of 2000 drivers relating age and accidents in one year.
+Data from a survey of 2000 drivers relating age and the number of accidents in one year.

-The probabilities of the given events for a randomly chosen driver.
+The probabilities of the specified events for a randomly chosen driver.

 (i) Probability of being 18-29 years of age and having exactly 3 accidents in one year.